ibm-cloud-docs/vpc/block_storage_is_view.md

 ### View details about a {{site.data.keyword.block_storage_is_short}} volume
 {: #view-vol-details-ui}

-To view details about a {{site.data.keyword.block_storage_is_short}} volume, navigate to the list of all {{site.data.keyword.block_storage_is_short}} volumes and select a volume.
+To view details about a {{site.data.keyword.block_storage_is_short}} volume, go to the list of all {{site.data.keyword.block_storage_is_short}} volumes and select a volume.
 By default, the Overview tab is selected for volume details.
 Click the **Snapshots and Backups** tab to view a list of snapshots that were created manually or by a backup policy.

 Next to the name of the volume is the [volume status](/docs/vpc?topic=vpc-managing-block-storage&interface=ui#status) and tags that are associated with this volume.
 [User tags](/docs/vpc?topic=vpc-block-storage-about&interface=ui#storage-about-user-tags) identify the resource and when associated with a backup policy, are used for creating [backup snapshots](/docs/vpc?topic=vpc-backup-about) of the volume.
 With [Access management tags](/docs/vpc?topic=vpc-block-storage-about&interface=ui#storage-about-mgt-tags), you can create flexible resource groupings for managing access.
 For more information about these tags, see [Working with tags](/docs/account?topic=account-tag).

-The Actions menu on the volume details page shows actions you can take, depending on whether the volume is a boot or data volume, and attached or unattached.
+The Actions menu on the volume details page shows the actions that you can take, depending on whether the volume is a boot or data volume, and attached or unattached.
 For more information, see Table 4.

 The {{site.data.keyword.block_storage_is_short}} volumes details page shows volume details, attached virtual server instances, and backup policies.
 Table 3 describes this information.